pm-lab-polito/EnvForDigitalProjectDelivery/project-management-api/README.md

 ### Documents returned

-Documents use a patch system in order to tracking edits.
+Documents use a patch system to track changes.
 Patches follow the [jsonpatch](http://jsonpatch.com/ "jsonpatch") specification.

 ```json
 {